Table of contents

 • Develop or enhance APIs to facilitate smooth data exchange between your invoicing system and other financial systems.

 • Integrate e-invoicing capabilities into existing systems.
-This may involve adopting certified electronic invoicing platforms (PDPs) or using the Public Invoicing Portal (PPF).
+This may involve adopting certified electronic invoicing platforms (PDPs).

 • Develop efficient systems for managing and storing electronic invoices, ensuring compliance with data protection regulations such as GDPR.